RudraKhetre/Todo/README.md

 https://localhost:5001/Task

 🔨 Usage

 ✅ Click Add Task to create a new task
 ✅ Toggle complete/incomplete from the list
 ✅ Delete tasks as needed

-🤝 Contributing
-Pull requests are welcome!
-Feel free to open an issue or fork this project and submit a PR.

-📄 License
-This project is licensed under the MIT License.